ActRaiser: Plot

 The plot follows a godlike being known only as "The Master" (God in the Japanese version) in his fight against Tanzra (Satan in the Japanese version), also referred to as "The Evil One".
 According to the instruction booklet, The Master was defeated in a battle with Tanzra and his six lieutenants.
 The Master retreated to his sky palace to tend to his wounds and fell into a deep sleep.
 In the Master's absence, Tanzra divided the world into six lands, one for each of his lieutenants; they later turned the people to evil.

 After several hundred years, the Master awakens fully recovered to discover that he has lost his powers due to the lack of belief in him.
 As the game progresses, the Master defeats Tanzra's lieutenants and recovers his powers by rebuilding the civilizations of his people and communicating with them through prayer.
 After all lieutenants have been slain, the Master commences an assault on Tanzra's stronghold, Death Heim, eventually defeating him.

 After the defeat of Tanzra, The Master and his servant revisit the many civilizations that they had helped to build and observe the people.
 During their observations, they note that nobody is at the temple worshiping the Master.
-The servant observes that, although the people once prayed to the Master in times of trouble, they no longer feel a need to because they are not in danger.
+The servant observes that, although the people once prayed to the Master in times of trouble, they no longer feel a need to because they are able to solve their remaining problems on their own.
 The Master and his servant then enter the sky palace and depart into the heavens to await a time when they may be needed.

 Development

 Religious subtext

 The game is seen as an allegory for Judeo-Christian monotheism.
-In the original Japanese version, the protagonist's name is God, and the antagonist is referred to as Satan.
+In the original Japanese version, the protagonist's name is God and the antagonist is referred to as Satan.
 According to Douglas Crockford's Expurgation of Maniac Mansion, Nintendo of America had a strict policy regarding game content in the early 1990s, especially in regards to material that could be deemed offensive, a blanket category that prohibited the inclusion of any overtly religious themes or plotlines in a game.
 Hence, the main character of the game was renamed "The Master", although the allegory remains, as he travels the globe in a palace on a cloud, accompanied by an angel; slays demons; creates life; performs miracles; and is prayed to by the populace of the world.
 The bosses are based on real-world religion or mythology, such as Greek mythology and Hinduism.
-The concept of religion is further explored at the end of the game, when the Angel and "Master" discover that the temples of the world have become empty, people having lost their concept of faith and need for a deity now that their lives have had all suffering removed.
-They leave the planet, to come back when needed.
+The concept of religion is further explored at the end of the game, when the Angel and "Master" discover that the temples of the world have become empty, people having lost their concept of faith and need for a deity now that they had been given all they needed to solve problems on their own.
+They leave the planet, to come back if needed.